sahil-sagwekar2652/GitHub-Automation-scripts/README.md

 The result is a local respository is created with a connected remote repository automatically!

-## Development
+## 👨‍💻 Development
+Checkout the issues tab to find ideas!

 Want to contribute?
 Great!
 Make sure to go through the [Contributor's Guide](CONTRIBUTING.md).